🔍 How to Screen Tenants

 1. Set Your Screening Criteria in Writing Before You Advertise

-Before you list your rental, document your minimum requirements: minimum credit score, income-to-rent ratio, eviction policy, criminal history policy, and rental history requirements.
+Before listing your rental, document your minimum requirements: credit score floor, income-to-rent ratio, eviction policy, criminal history policy, and rental history requirements.
 Written criteria applied consistently to every applicant is your best protection against Fair Housing complaints.
-Post these requirements in your listing so applicants self-screen before applying.
+Post requirements in your listing so applicants self-screen before applying.

 Every adult who will live in the unit must submit a separate, complete application.
-Use our free rental application that collects full legal name, SSN, date of birth, current and prior addresses, employment and income information, landlord references, and authorization to pull credit and background reports.
-Incomplete applications are an automatic rejection — serious applicants provide everything asked.
+Use our free rental application collecting full legal name, SSN, DOB, current and prior addresses, employment and income details, landlord references, and authorization for credit and background checks.
+Incomplete applications are an automatic rejection — serious applicants fill everything out.

 3. Get Written Authorization Before Pulling Any Report

-The FCRA requires written consent before you pull credit, background, or eviction reports.
+The FCRA requires written consent before pulling credit, background, or eviction reports.
 Your rental application should include this authorization language.
 Keep signed authorizations on file for at least 5 years.
 Use our screening authorization form if your application doesn’t include it.

 4. Verify Identity and Income First

 Before ordering paid reports, verify the basics.
-Ask for a government-issued photo ID and confirm it matches the application.
+Ask for a government-issued photo ID and confirm it matches the application exactly.
 Verify income with 2–3 recent pay stubs, a current bank statement, or last year’s tax return.
-The standard is that rent should not exceed one-third of gross monthly income — the 3x rule.
-Learn more about verifying tenant income.
+Standard rule: rent should not exceed one-third of gross monthly income (the 3× rule).
+See our full guide on verifying tenant income.

-Pull a full credit report — not just a score.
-Look at payment history, open collections, charge-offs, and bankruptcy filings.
-A pattern of late payments is more important than the score itself.
-Most landlords require a minimum score between 620–650, but context matters.
+Pull a full credit report and look at payment history, open collections, charge-offs, and bankruptcy filings.
+A pattern of late payments matters more than the score itself.
+Most landlords require a minimum of 620–650, but context is everything.
 A 640 with stable income and no evictions beats a 720 with a dismissed bankruptcy.
-See our tenant credit guide for a full breakdown.
+See our tenant credit guide for the complete breakdown.

-This is non-negotiable.
-Evictions are the single strongest predictor of future evictions — applicants with a prior eviction are 8x more likely to be evicted again.
-Critically, evictions are not reliably reported to credit bureaus and won’t show on a credit report.
-You must run a dedicated eviction search that checks court records.
-Always search nationwide — not just your state — since applicants move between states.
+Eviction history is the strongest single predictor of future evictions — applicants with a prior eviction are 8× more likely to be evicted again.
+Critically, evictions are NOT reliably reported to credit bureaus and won’t show on a credit report.
+You must run a dedicated eviction search covering court records nationwide, not just your state — applicants move between states.

 7. Run a Criminal Background Check

 A nationwide criminal search covers felony and misdemeanor convictions across all 50 states.
-Be aware that Fair Housing guidance restricts blanket bans on applicants with criminal records — you should consider the nature of the offense, how long ago it occurred, and evidence of rehabilitation.
-Never reject automatically — evaluate each situation individually and document your reasoning.
+Fair Housing guidance restricts blanket bans on applicants with criminal records — consider the nature of the offense, how long ago it occurred, and evidence of rehabilitation.
+Never reject automatically.
+Evaluate each situation individually and document your reasoning.

-Call — don’t email — previous landlords.
-Ask: Did they pay on time?
+Call previous landlords and ask: Did they pay on time?
 Give proper notice?
 Leave the property in good condition?
 Would you rent to them again?
-Be aware that some landlords give glowing references just to get a problem tenant out.
-Cross-reference what they say with the eviction search results.
-If the eviction search shows a filing but the landlord says everything was fine, dig deeper.
+Be aware some landlords give glowing references just to move a problem tenant out.
+Cross-reference what they say with eviction search results — if the search shows a filing but the landlord says everything was fine, dig deeper.

 9. Make Your Decision and Communicate It Properly

 Approve, conditionally approve (with larger deposit or cosigner), or deny — and document your reasoning based on your written criteria.
-If you deny based on a consumer report, you must send an adverse action notice within a reasonable time identifying the reporting agency and the applicant’s right to a free copy of the report and to dispute inaccurate information.
+If you deny based on a consumer report, you must send an adverse action notice identifying the reporting agency and the applicant’s right to a free copy of the report and to dispute inaccurate information.

 🚨 What to Look for in Each Part of the Screen